Syed-Ahmad-Arshad/activity-logging-app/README.md

 - First, clone the project in your machine.
 - Run schema script named as 'Schema.Sql' in Server Management Studio.
 - You'll have to edit the connectionString variable with your string.
-I have declared connectionString variable at the top of 'HomeController.cs' file.
+I have declared connectionString variable at the top of 'HomeController.cs' file in Controllers folder.
 - Run the project in Microsoft Visual Studio.
 - Project will run from the solution file named as 'ActivityLoggingProject.sln' in the project directory.